hmak3d/talk/README.md

 	*	`git log -m` to analyze merge commits
 	*	`git log --graph --oneline --decorate'` to see text render of `gitk`
 	*	`git log --graph --format="%h%d %an [%ar] %s"`

+*	`git ls-files --error-unmatch PATH` to see if a file is tracked

 *	`git blame/log` through file renames